oftc/oftc-web/Privacy_Policy.md

 Specifically, you can ask OFTC which data we have stored about you, and you may demand this data be deleted.

-This policy was last updated on: 25 May 2018.
+This policy was last updated on: 29 March 2019.

 *This Privacy Policy was adapted from the freenode.net Privacy Policy (licensed under CC BY-SA-NC 4.0).*